 Who feels included and who don’t?

-The Inclusion Survey is a gap analysis mapping how different identity groups perceive the level of inclusion and belonging in your organization – you can monitor improvements and adjust focus areas and initiatives as you move forward
+By mapping how different identity groups perceive the level of inclusion and belonging in your organization – you can monitor improvements and adjust focus areas and initiatives as you move forward

 Identifies employee experience and engagement levels